School of Humanities

 MLA First Book Prize 2006

 Virginia Jackson is UCI Endowed Chair of Rhetoric in the Departments of English and Comparative Literature at UC Irvine.
 She is the author of Before Modernism: Inventing American Lyric, forthcoming from Princeton University Press in February, 2023.
 "Apostrophe, Animation, and Racism," an excerpt from that book, appears in Critical Inquiry's Summer 2022 issue.
 She is also the author of Dickinson’s Misery: A Theory of Lyric Reading (Princeton UP, 2005), which won the Christian Gauss Prize and the MLA Prize for a First Book.
 She is the editor of On Periodization: Selected Essays from the English Institute (ACLS E-Book, 2010; Meredith McGill, series editor) and, with Yopie Prins, the co-editor of The Lyric Theory Reader: A Critical Anthology (Johns Hopkins UP, 2014).
-Her essays in historical poetics have appeared in PMLA, New Literary History, MLQ, Victorian Poetry, Studies in Romanticism, Nineteenth-Century Literature, the Los Angeles Review of Books, and elsewhere.
+Her essays in historical poetics have appeared in Critical Inquiry, PMLA, New Literary History, MLQ, Victorian Poetry, Studies in Romanticism, Nineteenth-Century Literature, the Los Angeles Review of Books, and elsewhere.
 She is one of the founding members of the Historical Poetics working group https://www.historicalpoetics.com